-Spiked eggnog is really easy to make.
+Spiked eggnog is a really rich and creamy holiday drink.
+It is really easy to make.
 Just a few ingredients, traditional spices of cinnamon and nutmeg then add in your favorite liquer voila!
 You have a batch of creamy delicious eggnog ready for the holidays.
-This spiced and spiked warm eggnog drink uses whole milk instead of heavy cream, and has a hint of coffee that coffee lovers will appreciate.
+This spiced and spiked warm eggnog drink uses whole milk instead of heavy cream, egg yolks (no egg whites) and has a hint of coffee that coffee lovers will appreciate.

 We got our inspiration for this eggnog from the Chileans – they call it Cola De Mono (which literally means “Monkey’s Tail” – more on that later).

 No worries, we’re only using ingredients you probably already have in your kitchen.
 There are no weird ingredients, no heavy cream, and no sugar.
 Just a good old traditional eggnog made from scratch that tastes like a little piece of heaven.

 This creamy spiked eggnog is what the lovechild of an eggnog and a White Russian would look like: a creamy, spiked beverage with a bitter coffee kick and a brandy warmer.

 In line with other rich, high-calorie festive comestibles, this recipe reads like a fantasy wishlist of full-bodied ingredients that rolls dessert, ground coffee and a digestive into one very filling Christmas toast for a Holiday Cheer.

 Steps to Make It

 Eggnog is traditionally served cold, but sometimes we like it nice and hot!
 This recipe is made from scratch using brandy, egg yolks, whole milk, instant coffee, and a few spices to bring out the unique flavors.